SudoEvrything/sample_app/README.md

 1. Users can sign up, follow each other and recieve followers feeds on their homepage.

-2.Use BCrypt digest for password authentication and base64 for persistent cookies(remember me).
+2. Use BCrypt digest for password authentication and base64 for persistent cookies(remember me).

 3. Use SQLite3 for development environment and deployed with PosrtgreSQL.